tombresee/Pyscript_Examination/index.md

 <p align="center"><img src='https://raw.githubusercontent.com/pyscript/pyscript/main/pyscriptjs/examples/logo.png' alt='py.png' width="100"></p>

 <br><br>

 ### <font color='#00274C'>What is Pyscript ?</font>

-PyScript does **not** require any development environment other than a web browser (be safe and use Chrome).
-It allows writing websites in python.
+You can now use Pyscript to run Python code IN the web browser.
+PyScript does **not** require any development environment other than a web browser (Chrome is recommended for stability).
+This has enormous potential for AI, ML, Data Scientists, and even regular Python developers.
+The possibility of writing both frontend and backend code in Python is intriguing...

+Some reference links below:
 * <https://pyscript.net/>
 * <https://github.com/pyscript>
 * <https://github.com/pyscript/pyscript/blob/main/GETTING-STARTED.md>
 * [Original Anaconda Blog](https://www.anaconda.com/blog/pyscript-python-in-the-browser)

 <br>
 <br>